 You have the sense that your spouse doesn’t notice you.
 Any efforts you make to bring warmth and affection back into the toxic relationship seems to go in vain.
 They don’t notice a new hairstyle or dress.
 You work to put together a fantastic meal and he doesn’t acknowledge your efforts.
 He just inhales the food while watching the television.

-You sense you are shutting down emotionally with him as well.
+You sense you are shutting down emotionally with them as well.
 Why share your thoughts and plans with someone who has a tendency to mock or denigrate them?
 This distancing leads to a temptation to find a partner with whom you feel a connection and a sense of being appreciated.
 Infidelity is likely to occur in a toxic relationship as it has become more disengaged and when toxic traits creep into the relationship.

 Your discussions lead to nowhere